foundry-rs/book/src/spark/invariant-testing.md

 ### Bounded/Unbounded Functions

-In addition, with Handlers, input parameters can be bounded to reasonable expected values such that `fail_on_revert` in `foundry.toml` can be set to `true`.
-This can be accomplished using the `bound()` helper function from `forge-std`.
+In addition, with Handlers, input parameters can be bounded to reasonable expected values such that `fail_on_revert` in `foxar.toml` can be set to `true`.
+This can be accomplished using the `bound()` helper function from `spark-std`.
 This ensures that every function call that is being made by the fuzzer must be successful against the protocol in order to get tests to pass.
 This is very useful for visibility and confidence that the protocol is being tested in the desired way.

 ```solidity
 function deposit(uint256 assets) external {